GeometryCollective/boundary-first-flattening/README.md

 <p align="center"><img src="imgs/tutorial/bff_edit.gif" width="500" height="289"></p>

 BFF should be fairly intuitive to use, so go ahead and give it a try!
-If you find you still have questions, the tutorial below may provide some useful guidance. (<em>Warning:</em> As with most tutorials, this one will probably not always stay in sync with the latest software version.
-Use at your own risk! ;-))
+If you find you still have questions, the tutorial below may provide some useful guidance. (<em>Warning:</em> As with most tutorials, this one may not be in sync with the latest software version.
+Read at your own risk! ;-))

 ## The BFF interface